rong-hash/rong-hash.github.io/index.md

 ## Honors

+- Graduate at UIUC with Highest Honors (2024)

 - Outstanding Graduate in Zhejiang Province (2024)

 - Yunni and Maxine Pao Memorial Scholarship from UIUC, $3000 (2023)